sofuture/rogueunlike/README.md

 rogueunlike
 =====
-entirely not exactly unlike a rogue
+entirely not exactly (but sort of) unlike a rogue